wh22bhcy/netlifywebao/content/authors/admin/_index.md

     link: https://aovgun.weebly.com/

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ali.ovgun@emu.edu.tr ''
+email: ali.ovgun@emu.edu.tr

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Prof. Dr. Ali ÖVGÜN is a Theoretical Physicist at Eastern Mediterranean University in Gazimağusa, Cyprus.
-His research is at some of the interfaces between quantum gravity, cosmology, particle physics and astrophysics.
-He is particularly interested in the quantum gravity and its implications for black hole physics and cosmology beyond their standard models.
+Prof. Dr. Ali Övgün is a Professor of Theoretical Physics at Eastern Mediterranean University in Gazimağusa, Cyprus.
+In 2026, at the age of 38, he was appointed to full professor — among the youngest to reach that rank in his field at the university.
+His work lies at the interface of quantum gravity, cosmology, particle physics, and astrophysics, with a particular interest in quantum gravity and its consequences for black hole physics and cosmology beyond their standard models.

-His research is focused on understanding and constraining modified gravity theories using various properties of black holes and cosmological evolution.
-He has contributed to various analysis methods, which are now amongst the most widely used ones for calculating the Hawking radiation, gravitational lensing, and shadow cast of black holes.
-He has been studying various aspects of general relativity in relation to black hole properties, wormholes, compact stars, Hawking radiation, and cosmological inflation.
-These implications often follow from the structure of extra-dimensional geometries, of which there are many possibilities. Övgün’s research therefore requires importing techniques from mathematics and computer science.
-He is among World’s Top 2% Scientists in the Stanford University 2020 & 2021 & 2022 & 2023 & 2024 Releases Lists.
+His research is focused on understanding and constraining modified gravity theories through the observable properties of black holes and the evolution of the Universe.
+He has developed and refined analytical methods that are now among the most widely used for computing Hawking radiation, gravitational lensing, and the shadows of black holes.
+Across more than 200 publications, he has studied a broad range of problems in general relativity — from black hole thermodynamics, wormholes, and compact stars to Hawking radiation and cosmological inflation — work that draws heavily on techniques from mathematics and scientific computing.
+He has been listed among the World’s Top 2% Scientists in the Stanford University / Elsevier releases every year from 2020 to 2024.

 {style="text-align: justify;"}